Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Anti-bubbles.md

 **Make fascinating bubbles which rather than floating on water actually sink.**

-Last initially checked on 2024-02-15 by John Leung (cfl35@cam.ac.uk) and double-checked on 2023-01-13 by Johan Kidger (jpk51@cam.ac.uk)
+Last initially checked on 2024-02-15 by John Leung (cfl35@cam.ac.uk) and double-checked on 2024-02-15 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->